m-kru/fsva/README.md

 ### Example
 <p align="center"><img src="/img/demo.gif?raw=true"/></p>

+## Installation
+Latest stable version of fsva can be installed from PyPI:
+`pip install --user fsva`

 ## Note!
 If you use it with UVVM you need to fix status that is returned when UVVM test bench fails: [Integrating UVVM with Continuous Integration - problem with simulators exit status](https://github.com/UVVM/UVVM/issues/82).